 Product Code: T-0070

 Build your numeracy skills with the Rainbow Cubes.
-Each different colour cube is made from wood and they are designed to fit on top of the other in numerical order.
+Each different colour cube is made from wood and they are designed to fit one on top of the other in numerical order.
 This encourages children to learn how to count from one to ten in a fun way!
 Each cube also fits neatly inside the other (numbers in descending order) to put away easily for storage.
 Each cube features a number on one side and an illustration on another.

 - Improves Numeracy Skills